• Skip to primary navigation

 Instructions

-1. Combine all ingredients and mix into a dough, I let the KitchenAid Stand Mixer do this.
-It will be scrambled at first but as the butter works in more it forms into a nice dough.
+1. Combine all ingredients and mix into a dough.
+I let the KitchenAid Stand Mixer do this.
+It will be scrambled at first, but as it forms into a nice dough.

 2. Put the dough in a plastic bag or wrap and refrigerate for at least half an hour.

-3. Take the dough out from the fridge and knead small pieces till it softens a bit again and then form bolls and make dents in them for the jelly (see pictures).
+3. Take the dough out of the fridge and knead small pieces until it softens a bit again, then form bolls and make dents in them for the jelly (see pictures).

-6. Heat the jelly till it's liquid and fill the cookie dent with it.
+6. Heat the jelly until it's liquid, then fill the cookie dent with it.

 7. Sprinkle with icing sugar.